mristin/awaited/README.rst

 =====
 We present here the interface of the library and show how it is meant to be used.

-``awaited.that`` awaits a coroutine and applies a function on the awaited result:
+``awaited.then`` awaits a coroutine and applies a function on the awaited result:

 .. code-block:: python